Studio vs 1-Bedroom Phuket Condo: Which Earns More in 2026?

 | Net yield | 6-8% | 5-7% |

-ADR and Occupancy in Practice
+How Do ADR and Occupancy Differ in Practice?

 | Stay Pattern | Studio | 1-Bedroom |